-As summarized in Table 8, the highest mean value of 3.69 was obtained for professional readiness, while the lowest mean value of 3.37 was obtained for contextual readiness.
+Table 8 shows that, the highest mean value of 3.69 was obtained for professional readiness, while the lowest mean value of 3.37 was obtained for contextual readiness.
 All in all, the overall computed mean value of 3.54 indicates that the respondents perceived their readiness in inclusive classroom settings as “Very High”.
 This means that they were psychologically, professionally, and contextually prepared for this kind of classroom setting.

-It was good because Moon (2023) found the readiness had direct effect on teaching performance in an inclusive classroom.
+It was good because Moon (2023) found that readiness had a direct effect on teaching performance in an inclusive classroom.
 This could be influenced and improved by training quality and educational attainment (Sabanal et al., 2025), and early infusion of inclusive education in the teacher-training curricula (Kudarinova et al., 2023).
-Considering the results, more effort should be given to the contextual readiness which is contributed by external factors.
-Therefore, there should be strong leadership towards achieving inclusive education goals; supported by teachers who are motivated and willing to adjust to new classroom settings.
-School heads, teachers, parents, and students should work hand-in-hand; to assist and support all-inclusive classroom setting initiatives.
+Considering the results, more effort should be given to the contextual readiness, which is contributed to by external factors.
+Therefore, there should be strong leadership towards achieving inclusive education goals, supported by teachers who are motivated and willing to adjust to new classroom settings.
+School heads, teachers, parents, and students should work hand-in-hand to assist and support all-inclusive classroom setting initiatives.

+3.3 Instructional Practices Of Inclusive Education Teachers

+3.3.1 Inclusive Design Practices of Inclusive Education Teachers

 Table 9.
-Inclusive Design Practices of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Indicators and means of Inclusive Design Practices of Inclusive Education Teachers